Not Hiring a Professional Real Estate Agent Can Cost You

 Spend some time learning the markets and its values so that you can get a good deal.
 First-time buyers run into trouble when they don’t understand all the expenses involved when purchasing a home.
 There will be insurance, taxes, mortgage, utilities, maintenance and other unexpected incidentals.

-Becoming well versed about the market and competition in your area ensures that you’re not kicked out of the bidding process and can help you secure the home that’s perfect for you.
+Becoming well versed about the market and competition in your area ensures that you’re not kicked out of the bidding process.
+And, this and can help you secure the home that’s perfect for you.

 Mistake #4: Jumping in without organizing your finances

 Not having your financial ducks in a row can delay the purchasing process.
 You should first figure out what you can afford, then get pre-approved for a mortgage.
 Working with a professional lender with programs specifically catered to first-time buyers will make the process much smoother.
-When you have your financial portfolio in place, you’ll be surprised to learn of loan programs with a reduced down payment requirement.
+Once getting your financial portfolio in place, you’ll be surprised to learn of loan programs with a reduced down payment requirement.

-Owning a home does come with a sense of accomplishment, but you don’t want to make costly mistakes by biting off more than you can chew.
+Owning a home does come with a sense of accomplishment.
+However, you don’t want to make costly mistakes by biting off more than you can chew.
 Planning a lavish vacation or purchasing furniture before settlement are two culprits that affect your credit score and jeopardize your chances of sealing the deal.

-I always tell my new buyers to remember that a house location is fixed and doesn’t change.
+I always tell my new buyers, remember, a house location is fixed and doesn’t change.
 So before making an offer, scout the neighborhood during different times because you don’t want to end up purchasing property next to a late night restaurant with a midnight trash service run.
 Go scope it out on a weekend night to see what’s going on and speak to neighbors.
 This is very important.